jchristn/PythonSharp/README.md

 PythonSharp is a simple library for invoking Python scripts from C# and retrieving their return value.

 Why not just use [pythonnet](https://github.com/pythonnet/pythonnet)?
-Pythonnet is a fantastic and useful library.
+Pythonnet is a fantastic, useful, and well-written library, managed and maintained by an excellent community.
 However, it is challenged in being able to support multiple concurrent virtual environments.
 Further, pythonnet provides near seamless integration with the .NET CLR, whereas PythonSharp is a wrapper library that invokes Python scripts using the shell.
 To summarize, **you should use pythonnet in most cases, but consider PythonSharp when you need to support multiple virtual environments concurrently**.

 [![NuGet Version](https://img.shields.io/nuget/v/PythonSharp.svg?style=flat)](https://www.nuget.org/packages/PythonSharp/) [![NuGet](https://img.shields.io/nuget/dt/PythonSharp.svg)](https://www.nuget.org/packages/PythonSharp)